 Am I allowed to go to the gym?

-Yes.
-The State allows gyms and fitness facilities to operate indoors in Tier Three counties, including Santa Clara County, but their capacity must be limited to 25%.
-Note that gyms and fitness facilities may still operate outdoors without a capacity limitation and are encouraged to do so whenever possible to reduce transmission risk.
+Yes, but only for outdoor exercise.
+The State prohibits gyms and fitness facilities from operating indoors in all Tier One counties, including Santa Clara County.
+Note that gyms and fitness facilities may still operate outdoors.

 Can I do cardio at the gym?

 No. At this time, the State is prohibiting all recreational team sports for adults (people age 18 and older).

 Yes, but only outdoors, and they must follow all the rules in the Mandatory Directive on Gatherings and the State’s COVID-19 Industry Guidance for Gyms and Fitness Centers.